Miss Bronwen barreled down Old Country Road, eastward towards Melville. I had just told her that originally Melville itself was called Sweet Hollow.

 Many of our urban legends and ghost stories were brought over by immigrants from other countries.
 And it’s likely that this happened with Mary, and also that some of the tales are much older than one would suppose.

-Here’s a basic question which no one seems to ask, why the name Mary?
+But why the name Mary?
 Why is this name associated with legends and mysteries?
-In fact it’s a practice which goes way back, all the way to the Good Book, the Bible, to the story of the virginal Mary at the well.
-Mary had just drawn water from the well when the angel Gabriel appeared to her and told her that she was to give birth.
+In fact it’s a practice which goes way back, all the way to the Good Book, the Bible, with the story of the virginal Mary at the well.
+Mary had just drawn water when the angel Gabriel appeared to her and told her that she was to give birth.
 Some might say that lie has begat countless lies about Mary since then.
 Others might be more considerate and say legend rather than lie.
 And of course, there are others who simply believe.

 Some might point to that other Mary, the Magdalene, as the source of mysteries attached to the various Marys.
 There’s a great body of evidence that this Mary was much aligned by the disciples, apostles and the authors of the various books of the Bible.
 The oldest tales have her afflicted with demons, something which wouldn’t be her fault after all, which gradually metamorphosed into Mary being a prostitute.
 Just like our Mary, her tale seems to have changed over time, and not for the better.

 Of course, one can’t count out the fact that Mary was one of the most popular names throughout the ages.
 In the 19th century, it was hard to swing a dead cat, black or otherwise without belting a woman named Mary.